OTC Markets Group Welcomes Cansortium to OTCQX

 PR Newswire

-NEW YORK, July 22, 2021 /PRNewswire/ -- OTC Markets Group Inc. (OTCQX: OTCM), operator of financial markets for 11,000 U.S. and global securities, today announced Cansortium Inc. (CSE: TIUM.U; OTCQX: CNTMF) ("Cansortium" or the "Company"), a vertically-integrated cannabis company operating under the Fluent™ brand, has qualified to trade on the OTCQX® Best Market.
+MIAMI, July 22, 2021 /PRNewswire/ - OTC Markets Group Inc. (OTCQX: OTCM), operator of financial markets for 11,000 U.S. and global securities, today announced Cansortium Inc. (CSE: TIUM.U) (OTCQX: CNTMF) ("Cansortium" or the "Company"), a vertically-integrated cannabis company operating under the Fluent™ brand, has qualified to trade on the OTCQX® Best Market.
 Cansortium upgrades to OTCQX from the OTCQB® Venture Market.

 Cansortium begins trading today on OTCQX under the symbol "CNTMF."
 U.S. investors can find current financial disclosure and Real-Time Level 2 quotes for the Company on www.otcmarkets.com.